BootBlock/PoSh-Backup/README.md

     ```
     (This will connect to the internet to check for a newer version of the script and inform you of the result.
 It will not perform any backup operations.)

+    ### Integrated Backup Scheduling
+    PoSh-Backup now includes a powerful feature to manage scheduled backups directly from your configuration file, providing a true "set and forget" capability.
+This works by translating schedule settings in your `User.psd1` into tasks within the native Windows Task Scheduler.

+    **How it Works:**
+    1.  **Configure:** You define a `Schedule` block within any backup job in your `User.psd1` file.
+    2.  **Synchronise:** You run a new command, `.\PoSh-Backup.ps1 -SyncSchedules`, from an **Administrator** PowerShell prompt.
+    3.  **Execute:** The script reads your configuration and creates, updates, or removes tasks in the Windows Task Scheduler to match your settings.
+The Task Scheduler then takes over and runs your backup jobs automatically according to the defined triggers.

+    **Configuration Example:**

+    Here is an example of a `Schedule` block you can add inside a job definition in `User.psd1`:

+    ```powershell
+    "MyDocumentsBackup" = @{
+        Path = "C:\Users\MyUser\Documents"
+        Name = "MyDocuments"
+        # ... other job settings ...

+        # --- Integrated Scheduling Settings ---
+        Schedule = @{
+            # Master switch for this job's schedule.
+            Enabled = $true

+            # Type of schedule: 'Daily', 'Weekly', 'OnLogon', 'OnStartup'
+            Type = 'Weekly'

+            # Time to run (24-hour format).
+Required for Daily/Weekly.
+            Time = '20:30'

+            # Days for a 'Weekly' schedule.
+            DaysOfWeek = @('Tuesday', 'Friday')

+            # User to run the task as: 'SYSTEM' or 'Author' (the user who runs -SyncSchedules).
+            # 'SYSTEM' is powerful but may lack network permissions.
+'Author' is often safer.
+            RunAsUser = 'Author'

+            # Set to $true if the job requires VSS or other admin rights.
+            HighestPrivileges = $true

+            # If $true, will try to wake the computer from sleep to run the backup.
+            WakeToRun = $true
+        }
+    }

 ### 5. Key Operational Command-Line Parameters
 These parameters allow you to override certain configuration settings for a specific run: